Towards Reliable Generation of Executable Workflows by Foundation Models: Discussion and Practical Implications

 Consider \autoref{possibly-unreachable} as an example.
 In this example, investigating the runtime bounds of variables and their relationships is necessary to detect mutually exclusive and contradictory conditions and to verify the satisfiability of all possible combinations for variable values.
 Loops are also affected by runtime bounds.
-Only at runtime, we can ensure whether there is at least one iteration to a loop or whether its termination condition is satisfied.
-Therefore, sole static analysis cannot confidently detect whether any defect exists.
+Only at runtime can we determine whether a loop has at least one iteration or its termination condition is satisfied. \rev{The same applies to \badtype.
+For instance, if variable ``v'' is defined as a float and then used as an integer in a subsequent node, \staticanalyzer only detects the \badtype with full confidence if the variable use occurs on a path that is always executed.
+Otherwise, Timon may miss the defect.} Therefore, sole static analysis cannot confidently detect whether any defect exists.
 For detecting such defect occurrences in general-purpose programs, dynamic analysis or \csmt~\citep{nguyen2013semfix, srivastava2010program, de2008z3} are applied to investigate whether the solution space can satisfy all possible combinations of runtime bounds and conditions.
-Similarly, to accommodate the detection of such defects in FM-synthesized \dsl programs, we suggest incorporating \smt{}s alongside static analyzers.
+Similarly, to accommodate the detection of such defects in FM-\rev{generated} \dsl programs, we suggest incorporating \smt{} solvers alongside static analyzers.